-USEPA first proposed Carbon Pollution Standards for fossil-fueled power plants through the New Source Performance Standards ("NSPS") in Section 111(b) of the Clean Air Act ("CAA").
-The agency proposed NSPS for new fossil-fueled power plants on September 20, 2013, which were published in the Federal Register on January 8, 2014.
-While AMP has no units that will be impacted by the "new" unit NSPS for GHGs, the agency's decision is expected to influence future decisions about generation additions, as well as have possible implications for the agency's existing source rule (see below).
-Thus, AMP filed comments on May 9, 2014.
-Separately, the agency proposed NSPS to reduce CO2 emissions from modified and reconstructed fossil-fueled power plants on June 18, 2014.
-AMP has reviewed potential compliance obligations as a result of the proposed rule, and submitted comments to USEPA on December 1, 2014.
+USEPA first proposed Carbon Pollution Standards for fossil-fueled power plants through the New Source Performance Standards ("NSPS") in Section 111(b) of the Clean Air Act ("CAA") on January 8, 2014.
+While AMP has no units that would be impacted by the "new" unit NSPS for GHGs, the Agency's decision was expected to have possible implications for the agency's existing source rule (see below), so AMP filed comments on May 9, 2014.
+The agency also proposed NSPS to reduce CO2 emissions from modified and reconstructed fossil-fueled power plants on June 18, 2014, to which AMP submitted comments on December 1, 2014.
 Rules finalizing the NSPS for both types of fossil-fueled power plants under Section 111(b) NSPS authority were published in the Federal Register on October 23, 2015.
-A group of 24 states petitioned for review of the NSPS rules in a pending case before the D.C.
-Circuit Court of Appeals.

-USEPA has also proposed its Clean Power Plan, which would limit CO2 emissions from existing fossil fuel units pursuant to NSPS Section 111(d) authority.
-Under the Plan, states must develop implementation plans by September 2016, with the potential for extensions until September 2018.
-USEPA formally published the plan on October 23, 2015.
-However, on February 9, 2016, the U.S. Supreme Court stayed implementation of the Plan pending judicial review by the D.C.
+USEPA also published the Clean Power Plan (CPP) on October 23, 2015, which was designed to limit CO2 emissions from existing fossil fuel units pursuant to NSPS Section 111(d) authority.
+On February 9, 2016, the U.S. Supreme Court stayed implementation of the Plan pending judicial review by the D.C.
 Circuit Court of Appeals and potential appeal to the U.S. Supreme Court.
 On September 27, 2016, the D.C.
-Circuit Court of Appeals heard oral arguments en banc and a decision is expected by in spring of 2017 followed by an expected appeal to the U.S. Supreme Court.
+Circuit Court of Appeals heard oral arguments en banc and a decision was expected in spring of 2017 followed by an expected appeal to the U.S. Supreme Court.

-While they may create compliance obligations for PSGC and AFEC, AMP's renewable resources and energy efficiency program are expected to provide beneficial credits for project participants.
+While the Plan would have created compliance obligations for PSGC and AFEC, AMP's renewable resources and energy efficiency programs were expected to provide beneficial credits for project participants.
 In 2014, 2015 and 2016 AMP officials met with USEPA and state agency officials to discuss AMP's key areas of interest impacted by the rule.
-The final rule included language supported by AMP that clarifies the eligibility of AMP's new hydroelectric projects to be used for compliance credit.
-AMP is participating in various stakeholder processes and will continue to work with key states when they draft implementation plans.
+The final rule included language supported by AMP that clarified the eligibility of AMP's new hydroelectric projects to be used for compliance credit.